 How ABA Therapy Addresses Aggressive Behaviors

+Aggressive behaviors can be especially difficult for families because they may affect siblings, caregivers, classmates, or the child themselves.
 ABA therapy does not punish aggressive behavior.
 Instead, therapy focuses on understanding why aggression is happening and teaching safer alternatives.
+Therapists may help children learn how to:- ask for space

 - request help